US: 3 men found guilty in the murder of Black jogger Ahmaud Arbery | DW | 24.11.2021

 "Standard stuff: malign the victim, it's the victim's fault," Dunikoski told the jury.
 "You can't claim self-defense if you are the unjustified aggressor,'' she told jurors in her closing arguments.
 "Who started this?
 It wasn't Ahmaud Arbery."

-The trial jury, which consists of 11 white jurors and one Black juror, was selected following a two-and-a-half-week selection process and included summoning 1,000 prospective jurors from the South Georgia coastal community.
-The selection has prompted the state to challenge the jury makeup.
+The jury, which consists of 11 white jurors and one Black juror, was selected following a two-and-a-half-week selection process and included summoning 1,000 prospective jurors from the South Georgia coastal community.

-According to information from the US Census Bureau, Georgia's Glynn County is approximately 70% white and 27% Black.

-Dunikoski said defense attorneys disproportionately struck qualified Black jurors and based some of their strikes on race.
+Prosecutors said that the defense purposely disqualified potential Black jurors based on race.

-Judge Timothy Walmsley, who is overseeing the case, said on Wednesday that "This court has found that there appears to be intentional discrimination."
+Judge Timothy Walmsley, who is overseeing the case, said on Wednesday that the court found that there appears to have been "intentional discrimination" in the jury selection.

-Walmsley, however, said the case could go forward with the selected jury, adding that the defense was able to provide valid beyond race for why the other Black jurors were dismissed.
+However, the judge said the case could go forward with the selected jury as the defense was able to provide valid reasons beyond race for why the other Black jurors were dismissed.

-Before jurors retired to the jury room to begin their deliberations, the judge read them specific instructions on the law that's applicable to the Arbery case.
+A graphic video of the shooting of Arbery went viral on social media following his murder.

-Three months after the murder of Arbery, George Floyd, a 46-year-old Black man, was murdered by a white police officer in the midwestern state of Minnesota, sparking nationwide Black Lives Matters protests against widespread racial injustice and police violence against Black Americans in the United States.
+Three months after the murder of Arbery, George Floyd, a 46-year-old Black man, was murdered by a white police officer in the midwestern state of Minnesota, sparking nationwide Black Lives Matters protests against widespread racial injustice and police violence against African-Americans.